Zavicefta (Ceftazidime And Avibactam)

 Dosage Instructions

-Your doctor will decide the exact dose of Zavicefta you need based on the type of infection, your age, body weight (for children), and whether you have kidney problems.
-Treatment is usually given every day for 5 to 14 days.
+The doctor will determine the appropriate dose based on the type of infection, age, body weight (for children), and kidney function.

 Side Effects